What does it mean that Unity Baptist Church identifies as a Reformed Baptist congregation?

 Reformed Baptists affirm that Scripture gives us authoritative guidelines for the structure & order of the local church.
 In addition, Scripture gives authoritative guidelines for the worship practice of the church, & any worship practice that is in contradiction to Scripture is not legitimate.

 Meaningful Church Membership

 Reformed Baptists believe that salvation & new life in Christ should have a serious & lasting impact in the lives of professing believers.
 There should be evidence of increasing transformation in Christ.
 Church membership provides a testimony that a local church is seeing that fruit in an individual believer.
 In addition, church membership invites the encouragement & accountability of a local church into an individual believer’s life.

 Continuity with Historical Reformed Baptists

 There exist several valuable creedal statements authored by historical Baptists since the time of the Reformation.
 Unity Baptist Church stands in the doctrinal stream of some of these confessions, in particular the Second London Baptist Confession of 1689, which can be found here.
-While we do not utilize this historical creed as the doctrinal standard of our contemporary church, we do in general endorse the Second London Baptist Confession as an appropriate standard of biblical Christianity.
-We would differ from it only on points 22.7 & 22.8, & point 26.4, all of which we believe to be too strongly worded.
+We utilize this historical creed as the doctrinal standard of our church, with only a few qualifications or clarifications.
+More information on our beliefs regarding the 1689 can be found here.